Fury (Star Trek: Voyager): Reception

 In 2018, CBR included this episode on a ranking of episodes of Star Trek, they stated were "So Bad They Must Be Seen".

 In 2020, Screen Rant said this was one of the top ten worst episodes of Star Trek:Voyager, with an IMDb rating of 6.3 out of 10.

 The Digital Fix said this episode had wooden acting and terrible writing, and was only surpassed by the even worse "Fair Haven" and "Spirit Folk" as the worst episodes in season 6.

 Actress Jennifer Lien, who played Kes, said she was not proud of this episode and said she made some bad acting choices.
-She was grateful to come back and act again, but preferred the earlier episode "The Gift" as her exit episode.
+She was grateful to come back and act again, but preferred the 1997 season 4 episode "The Gift" as her exit episode.

 In 2016, Den of Geek ranked it the 11th best Star Trek episode that Bryan Fuller wrote for, and said it was a "compelling character study".